 ERP implementations are tough.
-By the time executives and project team members get to the end of the implementation, they are often ready to throw in the towel and end the pain, risk and disruption created by the deployment.
-Given the fact that most executives are simply happy to not blow their implementation budget or bring their organization to its knees during go-live, it’s no wonder that the last thing on their minds is determining actual post-implementation results.
+By the time executives and project team members get to the end of the implementation, they are ready to be done with the pain, risk and disruption.
+Many executives are just happy to not exceed their implementation budget or extend their project timeline, so the last thing on their minds is determining actual post-implementation results.

-The good news, however, is that it doesn’t have to be this way.
-A post-implementation audit helps organizations determine “benefit leakage” following an ERP implementation as well as next steps to increase ROI.
-Here are a few tips to help your organization achieve its benefits more effectively and more quickly:
+However, a post-implementation audit can help you determine “benefit leakage” following an ERP implementation as well as next steps to increase ROI.
+Here are a few tips to help your organization achieve business benefits as quickly as possible:

 These are just a few tips to help your organization position itself for implementation and post-implementation success.
-By keeping the end-state result in mind via planned post-implementation audits, ERP project teams and executives will be in a much stronger position to deliver expected business benefits.
+By keeping the end-state result in mind via planned post-implementation audits, ERP project teams and executives will be in a much better position to realize expected business benefits.